kevwalsh/carota/_posts/2016-01-01-stuff-to-do.md

 #### Biking

 For mountain bikers, the Kolapore trails system can be accessed from the end of our driveway, or from a parking lot on Grey Road 2, south of the intersection with 19.
-There's also 3-stage
+There's also 3-stage.

-For road bikers there are many beautiful hills to climb, quiet gravel roads and smooth paved roads with shoulders to be enjoyed
+For road bikers there are many beautiful hills to climb, quiet gravel roads and smooth paved roads with shoulders to be enjoyed.

 #### Rock climbing